Grid Connection Project

-Good cooperation is important
+Good cooperation is essential

 Connection to the main grid progresses in phases.
 The connections are planned at the early phase in cooperation with the customer.
 Based on information related to the customer’s connection, we examine the connection possibilities and agree on the connection solution.
 During the connection planning phase, the customer makes more detailed connection plans according to Fingrid's general connection terms (YLE) and checks them with Fingrid, after which construction can begin.
 The customer agrees on commissioning of its connection in good time with Fingrid’s operational organisation.